Terms & Conditions

 - The purchase price will be announced by the auctioneer on that particular auction if it is inclusive or exclusive of VAT.

 - The auctioneer reserves the right to refuse any bid/ withdraw any lot without being obligated to issue any reason for such refusal.

-- Spokes auctioneers is not permitted to split invoices as per the Consumer Protection Act 2011 (Act no 68 of 2011) and will therefore not entertain such request to that effect.
+- Spokes auctioneers is not permitted to split invoices as per the Consumer Protection Act 2011 (Act no 68 of 2011) and will therefore not entertain such requests to that effect.

-- The bidder shall forfeit his/her deposit should he/she fail to pay the outstanding amount at a specified period.
+- Bidders shall forfeit their deposit should they fail to pay outstanding monies at a specified period.
 No courtesy calls in this regards will be made by Spokes Auctioneers to the bidders.

-- Goods are sold “voetstoets” and no claims will be considered by the auctioneer by virtue of incorrect description, quantity, inferior quality, condition, or any other grounds whatsoever.
+- Goods are sold “as is” and no claims will be considered by the auctioneer by virtue of incorrect description, quantity, inferior quality, condition, or any other grounds whatsoever.
 Each and every lot will be sold as is, where is, with no guarantees or warranties express or implied.

 - All information regarding the lots in the catalogue are statements of opinion only and shall never imply any guarantees as to the correctness of any information supplied either verbally or in writing about any lot.

 - All goods are sold without any warranties whatsoever.
 The auctioneer shall not be held liable in any way for any errors in inaccuracies in the description or identification of the goods.
 It is the buyer’s responsibility to check the goods on the day of viewing determined by the auctioneer before placing a bid on that particular item.

 - As soon as a lot has been knocked down, ownership and risk shall be passed to the bidder and no complaints will be considered thereafter.

 - Bidders are not permitted to enter into any transaction on the auction premises for the resale of any goods purchased at the sale.